openedx/docs.openedx.org/source/developers/references/developer_guide/process/contributor.rst

    comment explaining why the contributor has chosen not make any change based on that feedback.

+While your pull request is open, you may have questions about how things are going, or how to check in on the progress of your review.
+We've prepared a :doc:`FAQ-about-pull-requests` that should answer most of your questions.

 It's also important to realize that you and the core committers may have different ideas of what is important in the codebase.
 The power and freedom of open source software comes from the fact that you can fork our software and